PSIVT 2015 – Workshop

 c) Addressed participants: the interdisciplinary scope of the workshop will link people from different backgrounds to exchange their current research interests and hopefully facilitates any future collaboration.
 As pointed out in Goals and Motivation, the scientists from across different fields will find the common avenues to new interdisciplinary research projects.
 Such task is not only expected to eventuate within the group of the Conference and Workshop participants but also may be achieved by publishing the accepted papers in the LNCS workshop volume and thus reaching much wider audience.

 d) Workshop format: it is intended to contain at least 2-3 sessions run during two days workshop held between November 23rd-27th of 2015.
 The speakers will deliver the talks and possible software presentation in 20-30 minutes time intervals.
 One/two invited speaker(s) will open/close the this symposium.
-Each co-chair will present at least one paper.
 If the number of papers is large then some papers may be re-allocated to the poster session (if agreed with PSIVT organizers).

 3. Important Dates: